 - Prepare the agreement: once a settlement agreement is reached, your attorney will prepare the paperwork and make sure you understand what is in the agreement before you sign it.

 - Going to trial: sometimes, you must choose between accepting a smaller settlement and going to trial to get what you may truly deserve.
-Your lawyer can help you make that decision and represent you in the courtroom if necessary.
+Your personal injury attorney can help you make that decision and represent you in the courtroom if necessary.

 Let the Fitch Law Firm LLC Help with Your Motorcycle Accident Case